-During the SHOUT project, no attempt had been made to assimilate HIWRAP Doppler radial wind observations.
+During the SHOUT project, studies have yet to be conducted to assimilate HIWRAP Doppler radial wind observations into forecast models.
 To understand the potential impacts of HIWRAP data on vortex-scale analyses and forecasts, it is imperative to first develop robust routines to pre-process these data for quality control as well as superobbing.
-Similar robust procedures already exist for NOAA reconnaissance aircraft Tail Doppler Radar (TDR) Doppler wind observations.
+Similar robust procedures already exist for NOAA reconnaissance aircraft Tail Doppler Radar (TDR) Doppler wind observations (Lorsolo et al. 2013).
 Furthermore, Co-I Sippel has extensive experience with processing and assimilating HIWRAP wind observations from earlier NASA GRIP datasets (Sippel et al. 2014).
 These two strengths will be combined to develop routines to quality-control and superob HIWRAP Doppler radial wind observations.
 This will require adapting existing TDR superobbing routines to the downward conical scanning strategy of HIWRAP.
 There will also be a need to develop quality control techniques for HIWRAP’s Ka- and Ku-band frequencies at 35 GHz and 14 GHz, respectively.
-Our project’s focus will be on developing such routines for later operational and research DA applications.
+One focus of this effort will be to develop such routines for later operational and research DA applications.

 2.3.
 Using HIWRAP Data to Constrain Drop Size Distribution Parameters

-We will also investigate the use of HIWRAP radar data to help constrain the drop size distribution (DSD) parameters needed for the calculation of HAMSR radiance CCVs.
+We will also investigate the use of HIWRAP radar data to help constrain the DSD parameters needed for the calculation of HAMSR radiance CCVs.
 HIWRAP Doppler radar observations are sensitive to the same DSD that is viewed by the HAMSR radiometer, but due to the active ranging of the radar, additional information is available that can be used to retrieve the DSD parameters.
 Ideally, we will use HIWRAP to obtain collocated retrievals that would reduce the uncertainty in the DSD parameter space and potentially eliminate the need for offline assumptions in the radiative transfer models.
-This will be dependent upon the pre-processing (quality control, thinning/superobbing, etc) of the HIWRAP and HAMSR datasets.
+This will be dependent upon the pre-processing (quality control, thinning/superobbing, etc.) of the HIWRAP and HAMSR datasets.
 Nevertheless, positive results offer the potential to improve CCV calculations because the uncertainty would be reduced and the correct CCV regime can be more easily classified and selected.
-For example, for a convective observation, one set of CCVs might be appropriate, while inside a stratiform region another set of CCVs would be more applicable.
+For example, for a convective observation, one set of CCVs might be appropriate, while inside a stratiform region, another set of CCVs would be more applicable.
 Using independent coincident information from HIWRAP has the potential to provide more certainty in assigning CCVs to correct convective regimes in a TC.

 3. Technical Project Plan

 The proposed work will specifically focus on the impact of HAMSR and HIWRAP datasets for vortex-scale data assimilation.
-AOML/HRD has developed the Hurricane Ensemble Data Assimilation System (HEDAS; Aksoy et al. 2012, 2013) as a robust vortex-scale system for research purposes.
-It is capable of assimilating all crewed aircraft and UAS observational datasets as well as AMV cloud-tracked winds, AIRS and GPSRO thermodynamic retrievals, rawindsonde profiles, ACARS measurements, and WSR-88D Doppler radar radial wind observations in a storm-relative sense (Aksoy 2013).
+AOML/HRD has developed the Hurricane Ensemble Data Assimilation System (HEDAS; Aksoy et al. 2012, 2013) as a robust vortex-scale system designed for research applications.
+It is capable of assimilating all crewed aircraft and UAS observational datasets as well as satellite-derived atmospheric motion vectors (AMVs), thermodynamic retrievals from the NASA Atmospheric Infrared Sounder (AIRS) and GPS radio occultation (GPSRO) technique, rawindsonde profiles, Aircraft Communications Addressing and Reporting System (ACARS) measurements, and WSR-88D Doppler radar radial wind observations in a storm-relative framework (Aksoy 2013).
 It is also already equipped with CCV forward operators to assimilate CCV observations thanks to previous collaborative work with Co-I Jeff Steward.
 The numerical model will be the 2017 version of HWRF for DA cycling and deterministic forecasts.
 HEDAS and HWRF have been used successfully during the SHOUT project to demonstrate the potential positive value of GH dropsondes (Christophersen et al. 2017a, b).